jigarkb/FullContact/README.md

 It includes Python Library for FullContact API
 Unlike from the library suggested on FullContact page this supports POST requests for Person Batch Requests.
+For time being I have only implemented Lookup by emails functionality.

 Usage
 ===========